dedis/votegral/README.md

 ### Installation and Basic Run

-Votegral can be run inside a docker container or locally.
+Votegral can be built and run inside a docker container or locally.

 #### Docker